elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 }
 ```

-Now the mapping for above document would be updated to use `process.parent.pid` instead:
+The above mapping would be updated to use `process.parent.pid`:

 ```json
 {